Monday, February 27, 2017

 Saturday, February 4, 2017

-Boomerang Your Anchor
+Boomerang Your Anchor--A DIY Anchor Turner

 An Australian friend of mine developed an interesting open-source anchor turner he calls the Boomerang.
 It is also marketed by Anchor Right as the Anchor Flipper, and I believe there is a Canadian distributor, for those of you that don't have a bandsaw and drill press handy.
 What follows is my short description of what this devise does and how it is used.
 To get the the story straight from the horse, please visit How to Boomerang You Anchor Right Back at You.